Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ## Viewport

 By default, most containers will allocate a size equal to or exceeding that of its children.
-For example, if we create a widget that has a natural size of 5000x1000 px and use it as the child of a `Window`, the `Window` will attempt to allocate 5000x1000 pixels on screen, making the window far larger than most screens can display.
+For example, if we create a widget that has a natural size of 5000x1000 px and use it as the child of a `Window`, the `Window` will attempt to allocate 5000x1000 pixels on screen, making the window far larger than most monitors can display.

-Sometimes widgets that are this large are unavoidable.
+Sometimes, widgets that are this large are unavoidable.
 In situations like this, we can use [`Viewport`](@ref) to only display part of a widget.

-We set the viewports singular child using `set_child!`, after which the user can operate the two scrollbars to change which part of the child is currently visible:
+We set the viewport's singular child using `set_child!`, after which the user can operate the two scrollbars to change which part of the child is currently visible:

 ![](../assets/viewport.png)